 Reasons For Letting Go Resident Physicians

 Once the physician enters the residency program, problems can arise.
 And in any walk of life, just because you are professional doesn’t mean you’re not going to have problems.
-Suppose a problem arises to the level that the program thinks they cannot fix, they can let the residents go.
+Suppose a problem arises to the level that the program thinks it cannot fix, they can let the residents go.
 Remove them from the program, fire them, whatever you want to call it.

 Substance abuse issues are the main reasons for someone’s removal from the program.
 If they’re allegedly impaired at work, that could easily be a reason to remove them from the program.
 Now, most programs will allow some period for rehabilitation.
 Maybe they can make them take a gap year or some time off to get their problems under control.
 Then extend the residency by that amount.
 However, if someone can’t get their problems under control, it’s a patient safety issue.
 The program can let them go.
 The same can be said for mental health issues, the same scenario.
-There may be time to allow them to get psychiatric care, medication, counseling, whatever.
+There may be time to allow them to get psychiatric care, medication, counseling, or whatever.
 However, if it continues and becomes a problem, they can be let go of that.

 Medical Residents Malpractice